openaustralia/openaustralia-parser/README.md

 ```
 Start time: 2017-09-05 09:05:01 AEST
 Parsing from APH to XML and loading into the database
-[DEPRECATION] requiring "RMagick" is deprecated.
-Use "rmagick" instead
-WARNING: Nokogiri was built against LibXML version 2.7.6, but has dynamically loaded 2.7.8

 parse-speeche:   0% |                                          | ETA:  --:--:--